nawawishkid-old/simple-rest-api-routing/REAME.md

-# PHP Simple REST API
+# PHP Simple REST API Routing

-1. Config app.
+This repo just provides request routing management based on REST architecture, not ready-to-use REST API system.
-2. Run database table creation.
+You have to build or integrate database query system or ORM, e.g. Eloquent, for fully functioning REST API system.